huleos/kirby-users-field/readme.md

 ### Default

-If you want the selected user be `Bart` when it's created you can set a default value.
+If you want the selected user to be `Bart` when a page is created, you can set a default value.

 ```md
 fields: